-The terminal leverages CN's existing railway network and the deepest harbor in North America to offer Canada's natural gas producers direct access to international markets and a 15-day shipping advantage versus the U.S. Gulf Coast.
+The terminal leverages CN's existing railway network and the deepest harbor in North America to offer Canada's natural gas liquids producers direct access to international markets and a 15-day shipping advantage versus the U.S. Gulf Coast.
 With RIPET being the closest North American LPG terminal to Asia, it allows Canadian natural gas and propane producers and aggregators to diversify their market access to Asia, a premium market for propane.
-RIPET is capable of storing 600,000 Bbls of propane.
-AltaGas expects to increase throughput from RIPET as it builds on the operational capabilities and global counterparty networks for RIPET.